Moltke-class battlecruiser: General characteristics

 The Moltke-class ships were 186.6 m long overall, 29.4 m wide, and had a draft of 9.19 m fully loaded.
 The ships displaced 22979 t normally, and 25400 t fully loaded.
 The Moltke-class ships had 15 watertight compartments and a double bottom that ran for 78% of the keel of the ships.
+They had a long forecastle deck that ran most of the length of the ship, terminating at the rear superfiring gun turret.
+Their superstructure was fairly small, consisting of a large, armored conning tower forward and a smaller, secondary conning tower aft.
+Later in her career, Moltke had an enclosed admiral's bridge installed atop her forward conning tower.
+The ships' interior decks were covered with linoleum, while exterior surfaces received 65 mm of teak planking.
+Both vessels were fitted with eight searchlights for use in night fighting; four were placed on the forward funnel and the other four were located on the aft conning tower.
+Moltke carried another two smaller lights for signaling purposes, while Goeben had only one.

-They were considered to handle well, with gentle movement even in heavy seas.
-However, they were slow to answer the helm and were not particularly maneuverable.
+Steering was controlled by two rudders placed in line.
+The ships were considered to handle well, with gentle movement even in heavy seas.
+However, they were slow to answer the helm and were not particularly maneuverable at low speed.
+In fact, the ships had a tighter turning circle at higher speeds; at 17 kn, their turning circle was 620 m, but at 22 kn, the circle decreased slightly to 610 m.
+When attempting to initiate a turn from being stopped, the rudders had no effect and so the turn would have to be begun by differentially running the screws.
 The ships lost up to 60% speed and heeled 9 degrees at full rudder.

 The ships had a standard crew of 43 officers and 1010 men.
 While Moltke served as the flagship of I Scouting Group, this increased by 13 officers and 62 men.
 While serving as the second command flagship, the ship carried an additional 3 officers and 25 men to the standard complement.
+The ships carried a number of smaller boats, including one picket boat, three barges, two launches, two yawls, and two dinghies.
+The boats were carried amidships near the wing turrets, which exposed them to significant blast effects when those guns were fired.
+During wartime operations, the boats were generally left ashore.
+Equipment to handle a floatplane was installed aboard Moltke in 1915.